-January 2021 will be the 55th count season of the annual International Waterbird Census.
+January 2021 will be the 55th count season of the annual International Waterbird Census in the African-Eurasian flyway.
 The IWC is a vital data source for understanding waterbird population sizes and trends and identifying and conserving their key wintering wetlands.
 The official dates for the 2021 counts are 16th and 17th January.

 Counts should be carried out as close to these dates as possible, especially in Europe to avoid double-counting birds as they respond to cold weather.
 However counts in your local wetland may be organised on different dates to ensure optimal coverage.
 Contact your national coordinator for more details about the counts in your country.